-Associate in Applied Science - 18 hours of General Education Associate in Science - 35 hours of General Education
+Associate in Applied Science - 18 hours of General Education, 46 hours in area of concentration (this degree does not trasfer)

 The Child Care Program at Garden City Community College is designed for those who wish to prepare for teaching careers in day care centers, preschools, Head Start programs or other group programs for young children.
 One year of study in this program will prepare a person for employment in a child care center.
 The two-year program and additional work experience with preschool children will prepare the student for the responsibilities of directing or teaching in a preschool situation.